 Toastmaster — The primary duty of the Toastmaster is to act as a genial host and conduct the entire program.
 It is the Toastmaster who creates the atmosphere of interest, expectation and receptivity.
-This task is usually assigned to members who are quite familiar with the club.
+This task is usually assigned to members who are familiar with the club.

 Greeter — The Greeter introduces the people who have come to the meeting as guests.
 The purpose is to make guests feel welcome by introducing them to the other members.

 Timer — The Timer is responsible for keeping track of time.
 Each segment of the meeting is timed for a minimum and a maximum time.
 The Timer explains the timing rules at the beginning of the meeting and provides a report at the end.

-Grammarian — The Grammarian has two roles: first, to expand our vocabulary by introducing a Word of the Day to be used by members throughout the evening; second, to monitor our audible pauses (ums!); and third, to comment on our creative use and (occasional) misuse of English during the meeting.
+Grammarian — The Grammarian has three ;roles: first, to expand our vocabulary by introducing a Word of the Day to be used by members throughout the evening; second, to monitor our audible pauses (ums!); and third, to comment on our creative use and (occasional) misuse of English.

 Inspiration — The Inspiration consists of giving a short story, poem, quote or speech.
 The object of the speech is to leave everyone with something inspiring to consider.

 Smile Story — The smile story is a short, humorous speech.
 The object is to make people laugh, or leave us with a smile, by sharing an "appropriate" joke or personal anecdote.

 Table Topics Master — The purpose of the Table Topics session is to have members "think on their feet" and give impromptu speeches.
 The Table Topics Master has prepared four or more original topics, often based upon the weekly meeting theme.
-They may ask for volunteer speakers and can also encourage members by calling on them at random.
+They may ask for volunteer speakers or call upon specific members at random.

 Educational — This session is presented by an experienced Toastmaster as an educational speech.
 It can be on any relevant subject such as speech preparation, evaluation, meeting procedure, officer duties, and member obligations.